wso2/docs-choreo-dev/en/docs/insights/view-api-insights.md

 - **Cache Hit Percentage**

-  This graph shows the percentage of requests that were handled via the response cache overtime and the total hits over time.
-This allows you to assess the efficiency with which the API requests are handled.
-For example, if the cache hit rate is low, it may indicate that the backend is handling the request to return the same response multiple times instead of returning the response via the cache.
+  This graph shows the percentage of requests the system has handled via the response cache over time and the total hits over time.
+This information allows you to assess how efficiently the backend handles API requests.
+For example, if the cache hit rate is low, it may indicate that the backend generates the same response each time a specific request is sent instead of returning the response via the cache.
 In such a scenario, there is scope to improve performance via response caching.

   ![Cache hit percentage](../assets/img/insights/cache-statistics.png){.cInlineImage-full}

 - **Latency**

-  This section shows the total latency that occurred at the same times corresponding to the above **Cache Hit Percentage** graph.
+  This section shows the total latency reported during the same time interval applied to the **Cache Hit Percentage** graph above.

   ![Cache hits and misses](../assets/img/insights/cache-latency.png){.cInlineImage-full}